commschamp/commschamp.github.io/_posts/2019-08-10-commsdsl-release-v2.2.md

 ---
 date: 2019-08-10
-title: New (v2.2) release of commsdsl.
+title: New (v2.2) release of commsdsl
 categories:
   - news
 ---